 28: Languages, empathy and spirituality

 Written by Linden Alexander Pentecost on the 8th of November 2023 and published as article 28 on www.bookofdunbarra.co.uk .
 This article or piece of writing is a little different from my other material on this website, but I feel it is important and I wanted to write this.
-This article or section of writing contains 510 words.
+Some more writing was added after the original writing on this page, the new writing was added on the 24th of July 2025 and has not been published elsewhere.
+This article originally contained 510 words, but now contains 1335 words.

 For me personally, languages are quite mystical things.
 My interest in languages is inseparable from a whole range of feelings and instincts that I feel connect me to the world itself.
 I think this is true for many people who are interested in languages, but for some of us, like me, it takes a spiritual dimension as well.